CX/UX and Agile

 - The full arc of a project is over time and over budget.
 By the time we run with an idea, build, test, merge, release, and wait for customers’ reactions, the project is longer than we planned.
 And when the feedback we get isn’t good news, now we have a new (possibly emergency) project to figure out what we did wrong and fix it.

-- Speed over quality.
+- Teams prioritize speed over quality.
 Agile has helped us work faster, but we’ve lost sight of quality and value as our customers define them.
 Features that don’t meet customers’ standards are declared “good enough” by internal teams and leaders.
 We claim we’ll fix it later, but problems and complaints languish eternally in the backlog and icebox.

-- Incorrect utilization of CX/UX staff.
+- CX/UX staff are incorrectly utilized.
 CX/UX staff are often treated as grunt working order takers.
 If you have hired talented and skills CX/UX professionals, they should be problem finders and solvers.
 It’s the Lean sin of underutilized talent if we are not letting these teammates help us find and mitigate risk and waste earlier.

-- Empowerment.
+- There’s external or internal disempowerment.
 CX/UX aren’t team leaders or in a triad or quad.
 The customer is not in the conversation.
 We are focused on KPIs and what makes stakeholders happy.

 Delta CX has books and training on happily marrying Customer and User Experiences with Agile and Lean methods.